npm package discovery and stats viewer.

 Zonv

 Zonv is a package that enables you to validate your application configuration using Zod schemas.
-It supports multiple configuration sources, including json files and environment variables, with environment variables taking precedence and allow you to use complex nested data for your configuration.
+It supports multiple configuration sources, including JSON files and environment variables, with environment variables taking precedence.
+It also allows you to use complex nested data for your configuration.

 Features